Studying the MLitt in Playwriting and Screenwriting

 Students undertake a compulsory module in Research Skills for Creative Writers and two further core modules in playwriting and screenwriting.
 The MLitt concludes with the submission of a dissertation, which takes the form of original writing.

 The programme is designed as a gateway to working in the industry, whether students intend to write for stage, radio or the screen.
-In addition to excellent teaching from three award-winning and international writers, emphasis is put on networking and learning from real experience in the rehearsal room.
-Teaching takes place in the Byre Theatre, a professional working theatre at the heart of St Andrews and its cultural life – the only course that is run within such a unique setting.
+In addition to excellent teaching from award-winning and international writers, emphasis is put on networking and learning from real experience in the rehearsal room.
+Teaching takes place in the Byre Theatre, a professional working theatre at the heart of St Andrews and its cultural life – the only course that is run within this unique setting.

 In recent years, students have been taken to rehearsals at the National Theatre of Scotland, the Citizens Theatre, the Traverse Theatre and to recording at BBC Maida Vale.
-Additionally, Joe Douglas (acting Artistic Director of Dundee Rep), David Greig (Artistic Director of the Lyceum Theatre, Edinburgh), Kirsty Williams (BBC Radio Drama) and Stephen Greenhorn (screenwriter – Sunshine on Leith and River City) have worked with students, providing insights and tips from their years of professional experience.
+Additionally, Joe Douglas (acting Artistic Director of Dundee Rep), David Greig (Artistic Director of the Lyceum Theatre, Edinburgh), Kirsty Williams (BBC Radio Drama), and Stephen Greenhorn (screenwriter – Sunshine on Leith and River City) have worked with students, providing insights and tips from their years of professional experience.
 The connections students made will stand them in good stead as they go forward to write professionally.

 Students are trained in how to read a script and make a script report so they can go on and offer this as a skill to a theatre.